Mycorrhiza for bonsai

 On the other hand, there are about 5000 types of mycorrhizal fungi.
 The fact that plants in poor nutrients and cold locations in particular develop them also points to the importance of a mycorrhizal symbiosis.
 It gives them a vital advantage there.

 Many plants even have to rely on it and could not survive without the help of the fungus.
-These mycorrhiza-dependent plants include important bonsai tree species such as pines, azaleas, spruces and larches.
+These mycorrhiza-dependent plants include important tree species such as pine bonsai, azalea bonsai, spruces and larch bonsai.

 Mycorrhiza in bonsai soil